The Greeks: Trading with Negative Gamma

-Option traders can enjoy time decay (positive Theta)—but those positions come with negative Gamma—and that translates into the possibility of incurring a significant loss.
+Option traders can enjoy positive Theta (time decay); however, those positions come with negative Gamma (rate of price changes) which can translate into the possibility of incurring a significant loss.
 Other traders prefer to own options, along with the possibility of earning an occasional large profit.
-However, these positions come with negative Theta, meaning that the position loses money on a consistent basis unless the asset price moves enough to offset that decay.
-Whether to be a premium seller or premium buyer is one of the major decisions for a novice option trader.
+The caveat to this position is negative Theta, meaning that the position will lose money on a consistent basis unless the asset price moves enough to offset the time decay.
+Whether to be a premium seller or a premium buyer is one of the major decisions for a novice options trader.

 Stock price: $74